FTC-4211-The-Bombers/Bowled-Over-Code/README.md

 Bowled-Over-Code
 ================

-This is all our code from the Bowled Over Season
+This is some of our code from the Bowled Over Season.

+Currently this represents only Qualifier 1.
+I will work on finding the code for the state competition that we ran that had more interesting functions.